puppetlabs/puppet-docs/source/puppet/5.0/style_guide.markdown

 }
 ```

+{:.section}
 ## 6. Quoting

-* All strings must be enclosed in single quotes, unless the string:
+All strings must be enclosed in single quotes, with some exceptions.

+A string does not have to be in single quotes if it:
   * Contains variables.
   * Contains single quotes.
   * Contains escaped characters not supported by single-quoted strings.